l-adic/snarkl/tutorial/composite-test/Main.md

 -  1 public input `n`, which is the number to be factored
 -  2 private inputs `a` and `b` which have the property that `a * b == n`

+The caveat here is the `n` must be smaller than the size of the underlying prime field.

 ## Setup

 The following import statements and language extensions are required: